The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --spatial regression models

-The direct marginal effects measure the impact of a change in the local explanatory variable $x_k$ on the local composition component $\mu_i$.
-The following formulas are identical to the standard $\alpha$--regression marginal effects (\ref{me}), as they depend only on the $\bm{\beta}$ coefficients and do not involve spatial terms.
+The spatial MEs (SMEs) consist of three components, the direct, the indirect and total MEs.
+The following formulas are identical to the standard $\alpha$--regression MEs (\ref{me}), as they depend only on the $\bm{\beta}$ coefficients and do not involve spatial terms.